Punctured logarithmic maps: The perfect obstruction theory

-We will avail ourselves to the dualizing complex of various Gorenstein morphisms $\pi$.
-To avoid adjusting for shifts of dimension in the formulas, we denote by $\omega_\pi$ the relative dualizing complex, usually denoted $\omega_\pi^\bullet$, of a relatively Gorenstein morphism $\pi$, that is, the complex with the invertible relative dualizing sheaf shifted to the left by the relative dimension.
+We will avail ourselves {of} the dualizing complex of various Gorenstein morphisms $\pi$.
+To avoid adjusting for shifts of dimension in the formulas, we denote by $\omega_\pi$ the relative dualizing complex, usually denoted $\omega_\pi^\bullet$, of a relatively Gorenstein morphism $\pi$, that is, the complex with the invertible relative dualizing sheaf {defined in \cite[Ex.\,III.9.7]{Hartshorne} (see also \cite[p.157]{Conrad})} shifted to the left by the relative dimension.